IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 - [[Bluemoon]]'s hometown

+- another fray tide on the way to avizallo - the work of the synod's experiments

 - unrest about Kevara shortchanging the saltwood order while raising prices on imports
 - One of the birds has been murdered, seemingly by a Kevaran soldier
 	- disco elysium babey. what plot points can we copy from it. a fake hanging, actually sniped